senbenito/roster-bots/README.md

 + `makeRoster` takes an optional argument, [`starNumber`](#owner's-choice!), that allows an owner to concentrate atttribute points on a specified number of players
 + `makeRoster` also can adjust to new legue policy with an optional `salaryCap` argument
 + `makePlayers` takes an optional argument string, `'teamName'`, which allows a user to specify a string of choice to be included in all `Player.name` values.
-+ `makePlayers` also allows a user to specifiy an optional sorting method string:
++ `makePlayers` also allows a user to specifiy an optional bubble-sorting method string:
   + `'maxTAS'`: this argument, the default, orders the `makePlayers()` output array in descending order by `Player.TAS`
   + `'maxSpeed'`: this argument orders the `makePlayers()` output array in descending order by `Player.speed`
   + `'maxStrength'`: this argument orders the `makePlayers()` output array in descending order by `Player.strength`